C4Q/AC-Android/cohort_5.4/unit_01/homework/homework_01_03.md

 * At least one `ArrayList`
 * At least one `HashMap`
 * At least one `HashSet`
-* All of the above should exist in methods
+* Access to and use of all of the above data structures and input, should exist in methods
 * At least one `class`

 ### Additional Factors